Career Counselling in Vancouver and Across BC

 Online career counselling for adults in Vancouver, Squamish, and across British Columbia.

-• trying to decide whether to stay in your current role or make a change
+• Trying to decide whether to stay in your current role, adjust it, or make a larger change

-• feeling stuck despite ongoing effort to figure things out
+• Feeling stuck despite ongoing effort to figure things out on your own

-• continuing to perform, but at a growing cost to your energy or clarity
+• Continuing to perform, but at a cost to your energy, clarity, or wellbeing that is no longer sustainable

 Who This Is For